greatcyan/portfolio/revanalytics.md

 The **Units Details or the "Sellin Pages"**, the same with Revenue details, also features a matrix table visualization displaying actual units/volume by month.
 Users can drill down into details starting from company code and product family, all the way up to customer level.
 ![image](https://github.com/user-attachments/assets/b2e9a3ba-3c8d-4462-9440-1d62838d5ecb)

 The **Calculation Details** section displays metrics and calculations using a matrix table, designed for in-depth analysis and data validation.
-Calculations are created using DAX measures utilizing aggregations, iterations, and filter functions.
 ![image](https://github.com/user-attachments/assets/789360a5-aac1-475a-a62b-e5429ebf0d55)